elusivecodes/fQuery/README.md

 It is a lightweight (~18kb gzipped) and modern library, utilizing ES6 syntax and features including Promises.

-For a fully OOP implementation, also check out my [fQuery](docs/QuerySet.md) library.

 ## Table Of Contents
 - [Installation](#installation)